marlago/website/content/experiments/How many languages.rst

 -----

 Both groups of Spanish and English speakers were asked to read German sentences with (or without) possessor gender violations.
 After reading, they judged whether the sentences sounded acceptable/good or unacceptable/bad.
-There were two experimental conditions:
+There were two possible types of sentences:

 .. role:: blue
   :class: blue